adamuas/pytorchAE/README.md

-# pytorchVAE
+# PytorchAE
-An Implementation of Variational AutoEncoders using PyTorch
+An Implementation of AutoEncoders using PyTorch